ipld/ipld/specs/codecs/dag-jose/spec.md

 To map the general JSON serialization to CBOR we do the following:

 - Any field which is represented as `base64url(<data>)` we map directly to `Bytes` .
 For fields like `header` and `protected` which are specified as the `base64url(ascii(<some json>))` that means that the value is the `ascii(<some json>)` bytes.
-- For JWS we specify that the `payload` property MUST be a CID, and we set the `payload` of the encoded JOSE object to `Bytes` containing the bytes of the CID.
+- For JWS we specify that the `payload` property MAY be a CID, and we set the `payload` of the encoded JOSE object to `Bytes` containing the bytes of the CID.
 For applications where an additional network request to retrieve the linked content is undesirable then an `identity` multihash should be used.
+- Besides a CID the JWS `payload` can also be arbitrary JSON.
+We also support including CIDs inside of this json data.
+However, as opposed to *dag-json* we use strings containing an IPFS uri `ipfs://<cid>`, instead of an object `{ "/": "<cid>" }` which is what `dag-json` does.
 - For JWE objects the `ciphertext` must decrypt to a cleartext which is the bytes of a CID.
-This is for the same reason as the `payload` being a CID, and the same approach of using an `identity` multihash can be used, and most likely will be the only way to retain the confidentiality of data.
+The same approach of using an `identity` multihash can be used, and most likely will be the only way to retain the confidentiality of data.

 Below we present an IPLD schema representing the encoded JOSE objects.
 Note that there are two IPLD schemas, `EncodedJWE` and `EncodedJWS`.
 The actual wire format is a single struct which contains all the keys from both the `EncodedJWE` and the `EncodedJWS` structs, implementors should follow [section 9 of the JWE spec](https://tools.ietf.org/html/rfc7516#section-9) and distinguish between these two branches by checking if the `payload` attribute exists, and hence you have a JWS; or the `ciphertext` attribute, hence you have a JWE.